GeoNode/geonode-workshop/slides/install-geonode-2.md

 ## Install GeoNode into Ubuntu

-The last command may create issues if your system "locale" is not correctly configured.
-Please see next slide for details
+* The command 'sudo apt-get install geonode' may create issues if your system "locale" is not correctly configured.

+* In order to fix this, please follow the procedures below. **If everything went well, you can skip those passages**

 ```bash
 $ sudo locale-gen en_US